 Last Friday Priyageetha Dia and her golden staircase appeared in my Facebook newsfeed.
 Amazed, I decided to see it with my own eyes.
-Fortunately the weekend was nigh.
-Who would have though this would turn into a discussion about art and/or vandalism.
+Fortunately, the weekend was nigh.
+Who would have thought this would turn into a discussion about art and vandalism.

 I don’t believe that any given topic is only dealt with conclusively after I have added my two cents.
 Others, namely Alvin Pang and

 Thoughts of Real Singaporeans, have put it into words that say it all for me.
 Enough said.